 Learn why connections with art, animals, nature, and community groups can help your child with ADHD grow up happy and self-confident.

-You pray and hope that, despite the challenges, your child will do well in life.
+You hope that, despite the challenges, your child will do well in life.
 Helping your child make connections with the rest of the world will ensure that he does.
 After connections with family, here are the most important:

 Friends and Neighborhood